This post may contain affiliate links. See our disclosure policy.

 Don’t be intimidated by oven roast.
 It couldn’t be easier!
 There are just a few tricks to getting that buttery, melt-in-your-mouth roast beef you love:

 - Start with the right pan or pot.
-A heavy duty roasting pan or a Dutch oven works best.
+A heavy duty roasting pan or a Dutch oven work best (As an Amazon Associate we earn from qualifying purchases).
 It needs to be able to transfer from stove top to oven.

 - Sear that meat!
 Using hot oil, sear all sides of your roast until there’s a nice brown crust.
 This step will ensure all those delicious juices stay locked in and give it a gorgeous color.